-Guernsey has been extremely fortunate in its experience of COVID-19 in that the lockdown period here was very short and there have been no practical restrictions on ordinary life in Guernsey since May 2020, save for strict border controls which have subsequently been relaxed as of July 2021.
+Guernsey was extremely fortunate in its experience of COVID-19 in that the lockdown period was very short and there have been no practical restrictions on ordinary life in Guernsey since 2021.

-During the lockdown period, Guernsey's courts operated a triage system in order to ensure essential hearings were able to proceed.
-Hearings have been taking place in person for the most part, albeit with the ability to use video hearings where necessary, for example, when witnesses are unable to travel to Guernsey or advocates are in isolation.
-Most filings were able to move temporarily to an electronic system but are now back to normal.
-Should a further lockdown occur, it is anticipated that Guernsey's courts will be able to resume delivery of service through virtual hearings as before.
+During the lockdown period, Guernsey's courts initially operated a triage system in order to ensure essential hearings were able to proceed, and thereafter hearings took place in person for the most part, albeit with the ability to use video hearings where necessary.
+Most filings were able to move temporarily to an electronic system.
+Should a further lockdown occur, it is anticipated that Guernsey's courts would be able to resume delivery of service through virtual hearings as before.